-Section 9.
+Section 98.
 Voting.
-Each Member receives one vote, and a simple majority vote of all votes cast is required for the Membership's business.
+Each non-conflicted Member in good standing receives one vote, and a simple majority vote of all votes cast is required for the Membership's business.
 A Member who abstains is not considered to have cast a vote.